ur-tcs/programming-2-ex-2/README.md

   def volume: Double // for two-dimensional objects, volume is interpreted as the area
 ```

-The traits `planar` and `spatial` tell you in which dimension you are; so the value of `dimension` is fixed in these traits.
+The traits `Planar` and `Spatial` tell you in which dimension you are; so the value of `dimension` is fixed in these traits.
 Furthermore, the traits can already decide which type the `quadrature` method should have: `Square` for the two dimensional and `Cube` for the three dimensional case.

 ```scala
 trait Planar extends Geometric: